 If a HI POT test (High Potential Insulation test) must be performed, follow the precautions and procedure in NEMA MG1 and MG2 standards to avoid equipment damage.

 If you have any questions or are uncertain about any statement or procedure, or if you require additional information please contact your Baldor distributor or an Authorized Baldor Service Center.
-Each Baldor Electric Motor is thoroughly tested at the factory and carefully packaged for shipment.
-When you receive your motor, there are several things you should do immediately.

 Receiving